-The water storage of soil and geosynthetics is typically quantified using the relationship between volumetric water content and suction, referred to as the water retention curve (WRC).
-Figure 3 shows the WRCs for different geotechnical materials.
+The water storage of soil and geosynthetics is typically quantified using the relationship between volumetric water content and suction, referred to as the Water Retention Curve (WRC).
+Figure 1 shows the WRCs for different geotechnical materials.
 The coarser materials (sand and geotextile) show a highly nonlinear response, with a significant decrease in water content (or degree of saturation) within a comparatively narrow range of suction.
 The fine-grained soil shows instead a more gradual decrease in water content with increasing suction.
-The nonlinearity observed in these relationships is caused partly by the range of pore size distributions in these materials.
+The nonlinearity observed in these relationships is partly caused by the range of pore size distributions in these materials.
 During initial drying of a fully saturated geomaterial, the negative pressure in the water increases, but water does not flow from the geomaterial until the value of suction corresponding to the air entry value is reached.
 When this suction value is reached, air enters the specimen and the water content decreases.
-After the air entry value is reached, the water content drops from saturation to a value that remains approximately constant with increasing suction.
+After reaching the air entry value, the water content drops from saturation to a value that remains approximately constant with increasing suction.
 This low water content value is often referred to as the residual water content.
-The residual condition occurs because the water becomes occluded (or disconnected) within the soil pores, with no available pathways for water to flow
+The residual condition occurs because the water becomes occluded (or disconnected) within the soil pores, with no available pathways for water to flow.

-The WRC for a given material is sensitive not only to the pore size distribution, but also to the soil mineralogy (for soils), polymeric material (for geosynthetics), density, and pore structure (Hillel 1998; Bouazza et al. 2006a, 2006b).
-The WRC can show significantly different wetting and drying paths, a phenomenon referred to as hysteresis (Topp and Miller 1966; Kool and Parker 1987; Bouazza et al. 2006a).
+The WRC for a given material is not only sensitive to the pore size distribution, but also to the soil mineralogy (for the case of soils), polymeric material (for the case of geosynthetics), density, and pore structure (Hillel 1988, Bouazza et al. 2006a, 2006b).
+The WRC can show significantly different wetting and drying paths, a phenomenon referred to as hysteresis (Topp and Miller 1966, Kool and Parker 1987, Bouazza et al. 2006a).
 During drying, the largest pores drain first, followed by the smaller pores.
 During wetting, the smaller pores fill first, but the presence of large pores may prevent some of the small pores from filling.
-Also, wetting of a dry geomaterial often leads to entrapment of air in the larger pores, preventing saturation of the medium unless positive pressure is applied to the water.
+Also, wetting of a dry geomaterial often leads to entrapment of air in the larger pores, preventing saturation of the media unless positive pressure is applied to the water.
 Air entrapment causes the wetting path to be relatively flat for high suction, with a steep increase in volumetric water content at lower suctions.
-Figure 4 shows the WRCs of three geotextiles, illustrating the significant hysteresis in their response to wetting and drying (Bouazza et al. 2006a).
-Recent experimental results have also highlighted the impact on hysteresis of the direction of flow measurement (Nahlawi 2009).
-In particular, it was found that the volumetric water content of geotextiles along the crossplane direction differed from that obtained along the in-plane direction for the same suction head.
-Several techniques have been developed to determine the WRC of soils experimentally (Wang and Benson 2004; Klute 1986).
-These techniques have recently been adapted to obtain the WRC of geotextiles experimentally.
-Two main groups of techniques that have been used to define the WRC are physical techniques and thermodynamic techniques.
+Several techniques have been developed to determine experimentally the WRC of soils (Wang and Benson 2004, Klute et al. 1986).
+These techniques have been recently adapted to obtain experimentally the WRC of geotextiles.
+Two main groups of techniques that have been used to define the WRC include physical techniques and thermodynamic techniques.

-Figure 3.
+Figure 1.
 Typical WRCs for different geotechnical materials (after McCartney et al. 2005)